micmejia/bible-dump/AMPC/Luke/Luke 16.md

-Therefore if you have not been faithful in the [case of] unrighteous mammon ([^i]deceitful riches, money, possessions), who will entrust to you the true riches?
+Therefore if you have not been faithful in the [case of] unrighteous mammon (deceitful riches, money, possessions), who will entrust to you the true riches?